-8 In a sequence that mirrors intellectual fashions on the empirics of growth, researchers have looked at rates of growth over long periods of time (e.g., Persson and Tabellini 1996, Perotti 1996, Alesina and Rodrik 1994), the level of income across countries (Easterly 2007), and the duration of growth spells (Berg, Ostry and Zettelmeyer 2012), and have found that inequality is associated with slower and less durable growth.
-The few exceptions (Forbes 2000, Banerjee and Duflo 2003) tend to pick up ambiguous short-run correlations (Aghion, Caroli, and Garcia-Penalosa 1999, Halter, Oechslin, and Zweimller 2014).
+&lt;sup>8 In a sequence that mirrors intellectual fashions on the empirics of growth, researchers have looked at rates of growth over long periods of time (e.g., Persson and Tabellini 1996, Perotti 1996, Alesina and Rodrik 1994), the level of income across countries (Easterly 2007), and the duration of growth spells (Berg, Ostry and Zettelmeyer 2012), and have found that inequality is associated with slower and less durable growth.
+The few exceptions (Forbes 2000, Banerjee and Duflo 2003) tend to pick up ambiguous short-run correlations (Aghion, Caroli, and Garcia-Penalosa 1999, Halter, Oechslin, and Zweimᅵller 2014).
+According to Galor and Moav (2004), the dominating causality strongly depends on the degree of development in the society; more precisely, the positive effect of inequality is expect to prevail in developing countries only.

-9 See Fleurbaey and Maniquet (2006) for different formulations of the same principle.
+&lt;sup>9 See Fleurbaey and Maniquet (2006) for different formulations of the same principle.